Moddable-OpenSource/moddable/documentation/embedded javascript development with xs6.md

 Use Map to keep list of items with arbitrary keys (HTTP headers)

 Use TypedArray (Uint8Array is more compact and potentially faster)
+	Uint8Array.from([regular array])
+		allow building the array the usual way and the compacting it

+Use tail calls to reduce stack use

+Use scoped let to reduce stack use

+Alias TypedArray to avoid copying data out of buffers

 -->